Can You Use Parchment Paper in Dehydrator?

 Can you use parchment paper in a dehydrator for dehydrating soups?

 Yes, it’s possible to dehydrate soups by placing them on trays in your dehydrator or oven.
+Plastic wrap can also be used as an alternative liner for dehydrating soups.
 Although it can be done with standard wax paper, it’s not recommended for foods such as black bean soup, which should be kept at just below room temperature.
 You can also use these with the other types of foods that you can dehydrate; just be sure to keep them in the low moisture range.

 Silicone parchment is the best choice because of its non-stick properties.
 High temperatures do not quickly destroy the sheets, and they will not stick to any sort of trays.